ksachdeva/scikit-nni/README.rst

     - generates the configuration (config.yaml & search-space.json) required for NNI
     - automatically builds the scikit-learn pipelines based on your specification and becomes an experiment/trial code for Microsoft NNI to run.

+What value does this tool add to Microsoft NNI ?
+###################################################

+First note that this tool is specifically written to only help with scikit-learn pipelines and to tune classification algorithms.
+In near future, I would add the support for regression algorithms as well.

+Now when you use Microsoft NNI you need to specify (at minimum) 3 files :

+    - A search space (json) file that contains the parameters that you want to search/tune.

+    - Your code/experiment.
+In your experiment code, you perform these tasks in sequence :
+        - Request for the parameters from NNI server
+        - Create your model using these parameters
+        - Fit your model
+        - Score your model
+        - Report the score to NNI server.

+    - a configuration file where you specify the tuner, which mode to use to run, path to your code file and search space file.

+`scikit-nni` eliminiates the second step i.e. it builds the scikit pipelines, request NNI server for parameters and also report back the score of your model.
+It also simplifies (in IMHO) the input specification by only requiring one file instead of 3.

+Sounds interesting ?
+Then read the documentation below, install scikit-nni, and more importantly provide feedback if it does not work for you and/or you think it can be improved.

 Features
 --------